 Ginger has anti-inflammatory properties, which can reduce pain and inflammation throughout the body.
 People often take ginger to ease pain associated with types of joint pain.

 Osteoarthritis is the most common form of arthritis among birds.
-However, they can also have rheumatoid arthritis, septic arthritis, and gout.
+However, they can also experience rheumatoid arthritis, septic arthritis, and gout.

-The National Library of Medicine: National Center for Biotechnology Information states that birds have immune systems that are very efficient and comparable to that of mammals.
+The National Library of Medicine: National Center for Biotechnology Information stated that birds have immune systems that are very efficient and comparable to that of mammals.

-These properties also improve mental health by enhancing mental cognition and reducing the risks of mental health disorders, such as depression and anxiety.
+These properties improve mental health by enhancing cognition and reducing the risks of mental health disorders like depression and anxiety.

 Is Ginger Bad for Parrots?

-Here are some great ways to introduce ginger to your parrot’s diet:
+Here are some ways to introduce ginger to a parrot’s diet:

-- Put ginger root in the cage and let your parrot nibble at it.
+- Put ginger root in the cage and let the parrot nibble at it.

-- Cut the ginger root into small pieces and feed it to your parrot.
+- Cut the ginger root into small pieces or chunks.

-- Grate it and sprinkle ginger on your parrot’s other food.
+- Grate it and sprinkle ginger on the parrot’s food.

-- Make a tea from the ginger root and give it to th parrot.
+- Make a delicious tea from ginger root.

 How To Make Ginger Tea for Parrots

-You can make ginger tea by doing the following:
+You can make ginger tea by following this simple process:

 - Peeling 1 or 2 ginger roots.

-- Pouring a cup of boiling water over the peeled ginger.
+- Pouring a cup of boiling water over the peeled and sliced ginger.